Klingebeil/homepage/_posts/2021-03-10-new-website.md

 - I have been using _Ulysses_ for some time now to collect my notes and write articles. _Jekyll_ allows me to keep the workflow and just push slightly changed markdown files onto _Github_.
 - _Jekyll_ also uses folders and files instead of other more opaque databases.
 So the whole site is extremely portable and backup-able.
 At the moment the whole side exists as a somewhat offline backup on my _Google Drive_.
 And I can simply push an update via Git to the online version.
 Neat and simple, once you get the hang of it.
-- It also allows me to build custom designs and layouts. _Jekyll_ is quite flexible and allows me to do lots of hard-coded manipulations and tweaks on the go, once you‘ve set up your templates right.
+- It also allows me to build custom designs and layouts. _Jekyll_ is quite flexible which means I can do lots of hard-coded manipulations and tweaks on the go, once you‘ve set up your templates.
 - Also: I hate the _Wordpress_ editor with a passion.

 ## Planting a Digital Garden